aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-comments/_index.md

 You can use Comment.RemoveReply method to remove the specified reply to this comment.
 Following code example shows how to add a reply to comment and remove comment's reply.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-AddRemoveCommentReply.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-AddRemoveCommentReply.py" >}}